Fighting in Thailand

 The Wild, Wild East

 There’s five of us packed into a small hatchback on our way to Chiang Mai boxing stadium.
 Me, my pad holder Datsun, Kru’s Tomi and Mart, and Veeranoot.
 The radio is playing Thai rock music and Datsun and the other three are talking loudly about something.
-I can’t understand a word of it given that my Thai is virtually non-existent, and at this point, the nerves are starting to hit me, so I just try to think about fighting hard and giving a performance that I can be proud of.
+I can’t understand a word of it given that my Thai is virtually non-existent, and at this point, the nerves are starting to hit me, so I just try to think about fighting in thailand hard and giving a performance that I can be proud of.
 All my trainers have always told me to just have “Jai Dee” or good heart because that’s what matters most.
 Datsun is in the front seat smoking a cigarette to help with his nerves while he wraps his own hands, and he does a better job of it himself in the front seat of a car going down the highway than most of the coaches I’ve seen wrapping their fighters hands back home.
 He and I are both fighting tonight.
 He’s definitely one of the most eccentric people I’ve ever met but right now he seems so calm.

 We get to the stadium and manage to sneak our teammates past the doorman, so they don’t have to pay the 400-baht fee.
 There’s no weigh-in process at these fights.
 Until you get to the level of being a Bangkok stadium fighter you kind of just give them your word.
 But even still they may match you up with somebody way smaller and with more experience, or bigger than you with less experience or they may just put you with a giant who has 15 kilos on you because they needed an extra fight to complete the card.
 You got to be ready for everything because you don’t ever know anything.
 It’s about 8:50 now and the fights start at 9 so Mart wraps my hands in a hurry, and because I forgot to go to the pharmacy, we have to use tape with training wraps.
 Afterward, I change and get my massage.
 The Thai oil from the massage is burning my eyes and nostrils.
 I keep buying bigger bottles so i’ll have some left for my next fight, but no matter how big the bottle my trainers always use the entire thing.
 If I brought them a gallon jug, they would dump the whole thing on me.